Iceni: Roman invasion

 Tacitus records that the Iceni were not conquered in the Claudian invasion of AD 43.
 It is uncertain whether the Iceni formed part of the British resistance.
 The war against the Roman landings was led by the Catuvellauni who had themselves not long subdued the Iceni's southern neighbours Trinovantes; history does not record whether the Iceni viewed the Romans as a dangerous threat, or perhaps as a welcome counterweight to Catuvellauni expansion.
 It is likely that the Iceni were among the 'eleven kings' who surrendered to Claudius at Camulodunum.
 At that point, the Iceni retained independence as a client kingdom.

 In 47 the Iceni rebelled after the governor, Publius Ostorius Scapula, ordered them and other British client kingdoms to disarm.
 The Iceni were defeated by Ostorius in a fierce battle at a fortified place, the most obvious known candidate for this battle being at Stonea Camp in Cambridgeshire.
-Nonetheless, the Iceni were still allowed to retain their independence.
+Nonetheless, the Iceni were allowed to retain their independence.

-A second and more serious uprising took place in AD 61.
+A second and more serious uprising, the Boudican revolt, took place in AD 61.
 Prasutagus, the wealthy, pro-Roman Icenian king, who, according to a section in the Oxford Dictionary of National Biography titled "Roman Britain, British Leaders", was leader of the Iceni between AD 43 and 50 (Todd 4), had died.
 It was common practice for a Roman client king to leave his kingdom to Rome on his death, but Prasutagus had attempted to preserve his line by bequeathing his kingdom — which Allen believes was located in Breckland, near Norwich — jointly to the Emperor and his own daughters.
 The Romans ignored this, and the procurator Catus Decianus seized his entire estate.
 Prasutagus's widow, Boudica, was flogged, and her daughters were raped.
 At the same time, Roman financiers called in their loans.
 While the governor, Gaius Suetonius Paulinus, was campaigning in Wales, Boudica led the Iceni and the neighbouring Trinovantes in a large-scale revolt: